dntoll/1DT902-introducerande-projekt/assignments/2 Blink External LEDs.md

 ### Step.
 Connect Three LED circuits
+We are going to connect three LED circuits on the breadboard and power these from the GND(-) and 3V3(+) connections on the LoPy4 board.
+See breadboard tutorial if needed.
+WARNING!
 When changing components on the breadboard, always have the USB disconnected!

  * Disconnect the USB cable.
  * Connect the GND on LOPY4 to the black power rail(BPR) on the breadboard.
 Also connect 3V3 to the red power rail(RPR).
-See breadboard tutorial if needed.
  * Connect the three LED circuits as in this video https://www.youtube.com/watch?v=yQ2-yVXFMeE but use the power rails as + and - of the battery and use a 560 Ohm resistor.
  * Make sure each LED lights up when you connect the USB-cable.

 #### Connections
- * <--> means a cable or connection
+Summary of connections. "<-->" means a cable or connection
  * LOPY4 GND <--> Black Power Rail (BPR)
  * LOPY4 3V3 <--> Red Power Rail (RPR)
  * RPR(3V3) <--> [ Anode - LED - Cathode ] <--> [ 560 Ohm resistor ] <--> BPR(GND)